 - 1.1 This part of the Constitution sets out the Council's rules for buying goods, services and works on behalf of the Council and disposing of some types of property.
-In this document they are referred to as the "CPRs". - 1.2 These CPRs meet the requirement that a local authority shall make standing orders with respect to the making by them or on their behalf of contracts for the supply of goods and materials or for the execution of works for the purposes of section 135 of the Local Government Act 1972. - 1.3 A glossary of key terms is at section 8 of these CPRs - 1.4 Responsible Officers of the Council ('officers' or 'responsible officers') must have regard to the Council's Procurement Cycle and guidance that supports this or any replacement of such Guidance from time to time in force.
-In these CPRs this is referred to as "the Guidance."
+In this document they are referred to as the "CPRs". - 1.2 These CPRs meet the requirement that a local authority shall make standing orders with respect to the making by them or on their behalf of contracts (including Relevant Contracts as defined in these CPRs) for the supply of goods and materials or for the execution of works for the purposes of section 135 of the Local Government Act 1972. - 1.3 The Council has a duty to secure continuous improvement in the way it delivers services, with a clear regard for the economy, efficiency, and effectiveness.
+The CPRs explain how the Council will deliver against these criteria and sets out the required approach for procurement and contracting with third parties on behalf of the Council, for the purchase of Supplies, Services and Works. - 1.4 These CPRs are designed to assist the Council in complying with relevant legislation and to: - 1.4.1 Ensure the public purse is managed in a proper and responsible fashion and in a way which will promote value for money; and - 1.4.2 Act as a safeguard for the Council and its officers against any allegations of dishonesty and corruption. - 1.5 Responsible Officers of the Council (also referred to in these CPRs as 'officers' or 'responsible officers') must have regard to the Council's Procurement Cycle, Procurement Strategy and Commissioning Strategy and/or any replacement of such strategies from time to time in force.
+In these CPRs this is referred to as "the Guidance". - 1.6 A glossary of key terms is at section 8 of these CPRs